 At Asbury First, we’re committed to reaching out directly with those in need.
 Powered by more than 200 volunteers and generous donations, our Outreach Center is constantly growing and evolving.

 Services include hot meals, medical care, personal hygiene, hair care, and laundry assistance, help with bicycles and baking, job searches and computer access, a storehouse full of clothes and home goods, even help to apply for SNAP benefits.
 Here’s how you can do more good today.

 The Asbury First Dining & Caring Center (D&CC), is on the lower level of 1010 East Avenue location.
 We serve hot, nutritious meals and provide other assistance in a respectful, welcoming environment to those in need.
 And we’re always looking for volunteers.

 The Dining Center will reopen on September 7th with the following schedule:

-Breakfast served Tuesday–Friday, 7-9 am at Covenant United Methodist Church (1124 Culver Road) — Bus Number 41 (Culver/Goodman Crosstown)
+Breakfast served Wednesday–Friday, 7-9 am at Covenant United Methodist Church (1124 Culver Road) — Bus Number 41 (Culver/Goodman Crosstown)